 These traditional Greek dessert recipes are surprisingly easy to make and well worth the effort.
 Be sure to try the recipe for homemade Greek baklava; it's a definite winner!
-Also, the old fashioned spice cookies are simply delicious.
+Also, the old fashioned spice cookies (see below) are simply delicious.

 Mom's Recipe Scrapbooks (c.1920s)

 1 cup orange juice